mgunyho/PdArray/README.md

 Ministep to output the step number directly as a voltage.
 In this mode, step 1 outputs 0V, step 2 outputs 1V and so on.

-For polyphonic signals, there will be one counter per channel.
+If any of the INC, DEC or RST inputs are polyphonic, there will be one counter per channel.
 Sending a monophonic trigger to the reset input resets all channels, while a polyphonic trigger can be used to reset individual channels.
 Similarly, a monophonic CV connected to SCL scales the step size of all channels, while a polyphonic signal affects each channel separately.

 By detecting the falling edge of the output or applying a threshold to the output value near zero, you can use Ministep as a clock divider!
 Fiddling with